jejacks0n/teaspoon/README.md

 So, there's lots of directions we can take the Teabag project, but we'll give it some time to see what people are looking for.
 Here's a short list of things that will probably happen.

-- A proper Command Line Interface which will allow running as `teabag spec/javascripts/calculator_spec.coffee`, and with proper arguments that will let you override configuration.
-This will make things like running more focused failures nicer.
+- A Command Line Interface to allow running as `teabag spec/javascripts/calculator_spec.coffee` with proper arguments that will let you override configuration.

-- Add support for running your specs with selenium.
+- Add support for running Teabag using selenium.

+- Improve the user interface in the html reporter by adding a select for switching suites.

 ## Support Libraries